So, you’re writing an email to your colleague talking about a project you need to attend to. Or is it a project you need to tend to?

 Find out what it means to attend to and to tend to.
 You’ll learn about the two phrases’ similarities and differences and how to use them in a sentence.

 Attend to and tend to are synonymous in two senses: (1) to work for or be a servant to, and (2) to apply one’s attention to.
 This covers most of both phrases’ territory.
 Where they are not synonymous is where tend to means to have a tendency to.

+The two terms are considered confusables in writing.
 For example, the writer wisely includes to in this sentence because attend alone could cause confusion: